Purple People Eaters

 Larsen was replaced in 1974 by Doug Sutherland.

 Marshall said that the players disliked the name "Purple People Eaters" and called themselves "The Purple Gang", but "we've got to ride with it because it's our handle".
 The group was a major factor in the post-season success of the Vikings from the late 1960s through the 1970s.
-The Purple People Eaters were one of the most identifiable front fours in National Football League history, with the "Fearsome Foursome" of the Los Angeles Rams during the 1960s and early 1970s, the "Steel Curtain" of the Pittsburgh Steelers during the 1970s, the "New York Sack Exchange" of the New York Jets during the 1980s, and the 1985 Chicago Bears "Monsters of the Midway".
+The Purple People Eaters were one of the most identifiable front fours in National Football League history, with the "Fearsome Foursome" of the Los Angeles Rams during the 1960s and early 1970s, the "Steel Curtain" of the Pittsburgh Steelers during the 1970s, the "New York Sack Exchange" of the New York Jets during the 1980s, and the “Monsters of the Midway" of the Chicago Bears during the 1980s.

 Eller and Page were inducted into the Pro Football Hall of Fame.
-Many fans, players, coaches and sportswriters argue that Jim Marshall should be in the Hall of Fame as well.
+Many people argue that Jim Marshall should be in the Hall of Fame as well.